leeweiming3/tp/docs/DeveloperGuide.md

 Step 4. `SlotsLeftCommand#execute(Model)` is then called in `LogicManager#execute(String)`, where `ModelManager#getFilteredJobList()` is called. `List#get(int)` is then called, which returns a job object. `Job#getTitle()` is then called to return a String (the title of the job), which is then used as an argument for `ModelManager#countRemainingVacancy(String)`, returning the number of remaining vacancies of the job.

-The following sequence diagram shows how a SlotsLeft operation goes through the various components:
+The following sequence diagram shows how a slots_left operation goes through the various components:

 ![SlotsLeftSequenceDiagram](images/SlotsLeftSequenceDiagram.png)

 **Design Consideration:**

-**Aspect:** Rationale behind implementation of SlotsLeft command:
+**Aspect:** Rationale behind implementation of slots_left command:

 At the outset, there were discussions centered around whether `vacancy` attribute for the job class should denote the remaining count of job openings or the total number of candidates intended for recruitment by the hiring entity.
 In consideration of the potential for recruiters to adjust the vacancy count for a given job and make references to the initial vacancy, we decided that the `vacancy` attribute shall denote the total number of positions that the recruiters aim to hire.
 To support enabling recruiters to ascertain the number of remaining job openings after deducting the number of offers made, a 'slots_left' command was created for this purpose.

-### AddApplication Command
+### add_app command

-Add_app adds an application containing a job and a person
+The add_app command adds an application containing a job and a person

 Step 1.
-The user launches the application for the first time.
-The `HireHub` will be initialized with the initial address book state.
+The user launches the application for the first time. `HireHub` will be initialized with the initial address book state.
 We assume that there is an existing person and job in the initial address book state - a person with an email `example@gmail.com` and a job with title `job`.

 Step 2.
 The user enters `add_app e/example@gmail.com ti/job` to add an application for the person uniquely identified by the email `example@gmail.com`, for the job with the title `job`.
 This calls `MainWindow#execute(String)`, which subsequently calls `LogicManager#execute(String)`, which subsequently calls `AddressBookParser#parseCommand(String)`, which then calls `AddApplicationCommandParser#parse(String)`.